-Data Execution Prevention or DEP is a security feature that was introduced in Windows Vista onwards, that can help prevent damage to your computer from viruses and other security threats.
+Data Execution Prevention or DEP is a security feature that can help prevent damage to your computer from viruses and other security threats.
 DEP can help protect your computer by monitoring programs to make sure they use system memory safely.
+It is present in Windows Server as well as Windows 10/8/7/Vsta.
 If a program tries running (also known as executing) code from memory in an incorrect way, DEP closes the program.

 What is Data Execution Prevention or DEP